Tag Archives: calamity

 By | 31 Dec 2021

 My wife and I enjoy watching period movies and TV series.
-Recently, we stumbled across another British-clergy-as-crime-fighter TV series on PBS called Grantchester.
+Recently, we stumbled across yet another British-clergy-as-crime-fighter TV series on PBS called Grantchester.
 The series takes place during the 1950s and 60s in the eponymous real-life village close to Cambridge University.
-Its protagonists are an Anglican parish vicar and a hardened police inspector.
-They develop an unlikely mystery-solving… Read More »
+Its protagonists are an Anglican parish vicar and a hardened police inspector who develop an unlikely… Read More »

 A Prayer Against the Corona Virus